juicedata/juicefs-csi-driver/README.md

     * Alternatively, if JuiceFS CSI driver is installed using Helm, you can also use Helm to upgrade it.
 3. Start all the application pods.

+#### Cross-version upgrade

+If you want to upgrade CSI Driver from v0.9.0 to v0.10.0+, follow ["How to upgrade CSI Driver from v0.9.0 to v0.10.0+"](./docs/upgrade-csi-driver.md).

+#### Other

-We are working on launching the JuiceFS client in separate container, so the upgrade will NOT interrupt existing PVs.
-Before that, we can upgrade the JuiceFS client without upgrading the CSI driver, please follow [this workaround](./docs/upgrade-juicefs.md).
+For users of the old version, you can also upgrade the JuiceFS client without upgrading the CSI driver.
+For details, refer to [this document](./docs/upgrade-juicefs.md).

 Visit [Docker Hub](https://hub.docker.com/r/juicedata/juicefs-csi-driver) for more versions.